icidasset/ongaku_ryoho_server/README.md

 # Ongaku Ryoho Server

-A little Sinatra web server (with Puma) wrapped in a gem specifically for the Ongaku Ryoho client.
+A little web server (with Puma) wrapped in a gem specifically for the Ongaku Ryoho client.

 ## How to use

 ### Requirements

+- taglib
-`Ruby 1.8.7 (or higher)`
+- ruby 1.8.7 (or higher)

 ### Installation